-Progent's Microsoft-certified engineers can assist you to assess the costs and benefits of DPM and can assist you in all facets of Data Protection Manager integration.
-Progent can assist you to:
+Progent's Microsoft Gold-certified engineers can help you to evaluate the costs and benefits of Data Protection Manager 2010 and can help you in all facets of Data Protection Manager integration.
+Progent can help you:

-- Set up Protection Groups and Custom Volumes
+- Configure Protection Groups

-- Plan tape library circulation and administration
+- Plan tape library rotation and administration

-- Maximize backup and recovery performance
+- Optimize backup and recovery performance

-Other DPM Consulting and Support Offered by Progent
+Other DPM-related Support Offered by Progent

 Progentís Cisco-certified CCIE network experts can assist you to create a resilient network architecture that is economical to deploy and easy to maintain and that provides maximum system availability and protection.
 Progent's CISSP-ISSAP certified security specialists can assist your company to create and validate a disaster recovery plan that is financially realistic for your situation, provides security for your vital data, and minimizes downtime in the event a catastrophic network breakdown.